renesugar/k_elda_archive/docs/_BlueprintWritersGuide.md

 Now, using that base machine, we can deploy a master and a worker machine.
 All quilt deployments must have one master, which keeps track of state for all of the machines in the cluster, and 0 or more workers.
-To deploy machines and services, you must create a deployment object, which maintains state about the deployment.
+To deploy machines and containers, you must create a deployment object, which maintains state about the deployment.

 ```javascript